bentomhall/nih-system/homebrewery/world/geography.md

 - Magics: An even mix.
 Druid grove at Lady's Grove, arcane school in the capital, as well as major temples throughout.
 - Religion: Pluralistic.
 Worship who, where, and what you want.
 As long as it's not demons.

 Crisial is the "shining light" nation (or so they like to portray themselves).
-Founded by the Catalysts in the early 200s, it is currently ruled by the time-lost aelvar wizard Raanee, first of her name.
+Founded by the Catalysts (the otherworldly Vassarian, the calculating and political Paresten, the quiet anchor Kalesin, and the tree-friend Safrir) in the early 200s, it is currently ruled by the time-lost aelvar wizard Raanee, first of her name.
 It is the home to the majority of the gwerin of western Noefra, but also counts many humans, dwarves, halflings, and others.
 Magically powerful, it is also a dominant trading nation, occupying as it does the crossroads between the eastern nations and the western powerhouses.
 There are functioning independent courts, and rule of law is observed.
 Even the Queen does not have the independent power of high justice except in matters of emergency.

 Governmentally, it is a more classical feudal nation, although with strong traditions of yeomanry and independence.
 Each of the major cities and their surroundings is governed by a Duke, and the Queen and her court handles the capital and the surroundings and mediates between Dukes.
 She acts more like a head of state in a confederation than an autocrat.
 Other major political forces are the various temples (it is a devout but multi-creedal nation) and the High Houses of the gwerin, which have aristocratic status.
+\page
 One key strength is the Four Towers, a pre-Cataclysm library and research facility located on an island about 10 miles north of Crisial City.
 This is the headquarters for the Sages Guild, the predominant academic research organization in western Noefra, although the Sages have outposts in most significant cities across the region.
 This makes Crisial a magical powerhouse and the home of many of the more powerful arcanists and divine workers.
 It has a druidic grove (the Ladysgrove) located outside the city, formerly headed by Safrir of the Catalysts until his death in 254 AC.
-\page

 ### Serpent Dominion
 - Population: Roughly 200,000 fang-kin humans, half-elves, and ophidians.
 A few dwarven clans.
 - Major Cities: Kel'al'ar (&approx;30,000), Asai'ka (&approx;20,000 but sized for more due to catastrophes)